Un fatto ovvio

 "Un fatto ovvio" (English: An obvious fact) is the third single released 10 April 2009 from Italian singer Laura Pausini's album, Primavera in anticipo.
 "Un hecho obvio" is its Spanish language adaptation.
-The song has peak at #14 on the Italian Singles Chart.
+The song peaked at #14 on the Italian Singles Chart.

 The piano starting playing of this song is similar of those of Piano Sonata No. 14 of Beethoven in his 1st Movement's first measures.